amethystbibby/amethystbibby/README.md

 - 📚 Background in mathematics and computer science

-- 🔭 I’m working on **an intuitive app to track medicinal cannabis usage**

 - 👯 I’m looking to collaborate on **open-source projects**

 - 🤝 Here to help with web development and data analysis projects